 - Reviewing the financial implications on the budget of the Pay & Conditions document.

 - Receiving LA Budget and Out turn Statement (Section 122).

-- Receive the annual accounts and certificate of audit of The School Fund Account and other voluntary funds held within school – Assessing the school's insurance cover to ensure that it provides adequate protection against risks.
+- Receive the annual accounts and certificate of an audit of The School Fund Account and other voluntary funds held within the school – Assessing the school's insurance cover to ensure that it provides adequate protection against risks.

 - Reviewing and approving the petty cash to be held by the school.

 - Ensuring LA financial procedures are complied with.

 - Obtaining quotations with a view to placing contracts/orders, once the relevant Committee has drawn up a specification.

 - Considering applications from staff for variation to contract (secondments, early retirements, leave of absence, reduced working hours etc.).

 - Ensuring all personnel records are held securely.